flyawayVVV/TLAG-LSTM/README.md

 How It Works
 1. Training Phase:
-(1)The model trains with the current architecture until validation performance stabilizes (2)Topological derivatives are calculated for each layer (3)If the maximum derivative exceeds the threshold, a new layer is added
+(1)The model trains with the current architecture until validation performance stabilizes;
+(2)Topological derivatives are calculated for each layer;
+(3)If the maximum derivative exceeds the threshold, a new layer is added.

 2. Layer Addition:
-(1)The new layer is inserted after the layer with the highest topological derivative (2)The layer is initialized using the eigenvector of the Hessian matrix (3)A backtracking strategy determines the optimal initialization scale 3.Convergence:
+(1)The new layer is inserted after the layer with the highest topological derivative;
+(2)The layer is initialized using the eigenvector of the Hessian matrix;
+(3)A backtracking strategy determines the optimal initialization scale.

+3. Convergence:
-(1)The process continues until all layers' topological derivatives fall below the threshold (2)The final model represents the optimal network depth for the given dataset
+(1)The process continues until all layers' topological derivatives fall below the threshold;
+(2)The final model represents the optimal network depth for the given dataset.

 Example Output
 The model produces several output files: